How to Recognize a Distracted Driver

 At The Tadchiev Law Firm, P.C., we are committed to helping people who have been injured in car accidents caused by distracted driving in Queens, NY.
 Our car accident attorneys help crash victims who have serious injuries seek the compensation they need for medical bills, lost income, and other losses they have suffered.

 If you were in a car accident that someone else caused, would you know how to spot a distracted driver and suggest your attorney investigate that as a contributing factor?
 There are ways to demonstrate that a driver was likely to have been distracted at the time of the crash.
+Some of the most common signs include:

 - Lack of braking.
 Drivers instinctively hit the brakes when they recognize a collision is about to occur.
 A lack of braking before a collision is an indicator of the driver’s lack of awareness of an impending crash and lack of focus on the road.
 In addition to lack of braking, distracted drivers sometimes brake at the last second before a collision as their attention snaps back to what’s happening in traffic.